Adam Senn: Early life

 Senn was born in Paris, France, and grew up in Sugar Land, Texas, a suburb of Houston.
 He studied theater as a child and throughout high school.
 After high school Senn moved to New York City, where he attended Atlantic Theater, while working for fashion brands like Tom Ford and Gucci.

 Career

 Since 2002, Senn has modeled consistently for Gucci, Tom Ford, Versace, Dsquared, Tommy Hillfiger, Nautica.
 Dolce & Gabbana in lookbooks, campaign ads, and fashion shows.
 He also became the face for their new One Sport fragrance campaign.
 Other fashion campaigns and editorials for 2012 included Express, photographed by Greg Kadel, Mavi Jeans campaign, snapped by Mariano Vivanco, and Blanco Suitebalanco.
 He covered the S/S 2012 Vogue Hombre and shot an editorial for Panorama magazines.
 According to Models.com, Senn was ranked #16 of "The Money Guys" for 2012.

 Senn had a lead role in the 2011 movie Video Girl, costarring Meagan Good.

 Senn portrayed bisexual basketball player Zero in VH1's Hit the Floor for two seasons, from 2014 to 2016.
+In 2023, he starred as Coby Mason in A Cowboy Christmas Romance, which featured the first sex scene to be included in a Lifetime holiday movie.

 Senn co-owns a restaurant named Bocca di Bacco in New York City.

+Personal life

+Senn became engaged to Adriana Čerňanová in July 2022.
+The couple welcomed a son in July 2025.